emrecobann/emrecobann/README.md

 ## About Me :

-- 🎓 Studies for A.I Engineering at Hacettepe University
+- 🎓 Studies for A.I Engineering at Hacettepe University 3rd Grade  3.46/4.00 GPA
 - 🏡'Lives in **Ankara/Turkey**

 <br>